Fujifilm X-T2 vs Sony RX10 II

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the RX10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T2 and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the X-T2 and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The RX10 II was replaced by the Sony RX10 III, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-T2 and RX10 II can be found, respectively, in the Fujifilm X-T2 Manual (free pdf) or the online Sony RX10 II Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T2 and the Sony RX10 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.